An independent oversight body resolving complaints and promoting the right of people with a disability to be free from abuse.

 Whether you are a person with a disability, a family member or friend of someone with a disability, a staff member, carer, or a member of the community – you have the right to contact DSC with a complaint or even just for advice and guidance.

-Sometimes people with a disability and their networks might not know that we exist.
-They may not have visited our website, or attended one of our education sessions, or their disability service provider may not have given them our information.
+Sometimes people with disability and their networks might not know that we exist.
+They may not have visited our website, attended one of our education sessions, or their disability service provider may not have given them our information.
 That’s why we attend public forums, events, expos and any other event where we can tell people about what we do and how we can help.

 DSC has produced ‘Investigations: Guidance for Service Providers’, a booklet providing best-practice guidance to disability service providers undertaking internal investigations.
 Click here to access the booklet.